 Even though the tie-bet has a bigger return, this is handing money straight to the house compared to the other wagers.
 Side bets should be avoided at baccarat tables for similar reasons.

 You will find video poker on bar top consoles and VLTs around Canada.
+You also have options to play video poker online, too.
 There are multiple variations of these games — ranging from classics like Joker Poker to novelty games with bonus features.

 Video Poker has a naturally low house edge.
-To get the best odds you need to learn the strategy.
+To get the best odds you need to learn the rules and some video poker strategies.
 Every variation from the mathematically correct hold and draw strategy will cost money.
 Even what looks like a tiny error can be expensive over time.